mgschwan/blensor/doc/python_api/rst/info_quickstart.rst

    bpy.data.materials['MyMaterial']

-For testing what data to access it's useful to use the "Console", which is its own space type in Blender 2.5.
+For testing what data to access it's useful to use the "Console", which is its own space type.
 This supports auto-complete, giving you a fast way to dig into different data in your file.

 Example of a data path that can be quickly found via the console: